sounddrill31/sm64-port/README.md

 3. Delete any existing ones on the same brach by clicking on the three dots(optional)
 4. Click on the button to create a new instance.
 ![image](https://user-images.githubusercontent.com/84176052/206078928-d62ee587-2d12-44bd-939d-befd14b34f4a.png)
-5. When it loads up, follow docker instructions from step 2.
+5. When it loads up, follow docker instructions from step 2 till 4.

 ### Using Docker